linkerd/website/linkerd.io/content/2/reference/cli/inject.md

 +++

 The `inject` command modifies Kubernetes manifests that are passed to it either as a file or as a stream (`-`).
-It adds two containers to the pod spec of the manifest.
 Any resource types that do not need modification or are not supported, such as a `Service`, are skipped over.
+It adds the annotation `linkerd.io/inject: enabled` into the pod template metadata which signals the proxy injector, when the pod is created in the cluster, to add two containers to the pod spec of the manifest.
 The two containers added are:

 1. An `initContainer`, `linkerd-init`, is responsible for configuring `iptables`.
 This activates forwarding incoming and outgoing traffic through